lou2013/endeavour-os-configs/README.md

 ## Remember

+- **fonts:** install FontAwesome to handle icons.
-please remember when you are creating new script use chmod +x ./scripts/[scriptName] for i3blocks to be able to run it
+- **adding new scripts:** please remember when you are creating new script use chmod +x ./scripts/[scriptName] for i3blocks to be able to run it